 Mountain Watch is a citizen science program engaging hikers in hands-on monitoring of air quality and climate change.
-Through activities along the trail and at AMC high huts, we provide opportunities to learn about air pollution impacts to visibility, climate trends in the mountains, and the impacts of recent climate change to alpine flowering times and other seasonal biological events.
+Through activities along the trail and at AMC high huts, we provide opportunities to learn about air pollution’s impacts to visibility, climate trends in the mountains, and the impacts of recent climate change on plant flowering and fruiting times and other seasonal biological events.

-Poor air quality in the Eastern US directly affects hikers and others who recreate outdoors.
+Poor air quality in the eastern U.S. directly affects hikers and others who recreate outdoors.
 Haze pollution, comprised of small particles, diminishes scenic views and can negatively affect respiratory and cardiovascular health.
-By participating in the AMC's Mountain Watch View Guides program at our 4 high huts (Madison, Lakes, Galehead, and Greenleaf), your observations become an important part of understanding how haze pollution affects mountain views and the recreational experience.
-Providing your opinion of whether visibility on the day of your hike was "acceptable" or "unacceptable" will provide resource managers with information on the value of clear views to the hiking public.
+By participating in the AMC's Mountain Watch View Guides program at our 4 high huts (Madison, Lakes, Galehead, and Greenleaf) your observations will become an important part of understanding how haze pollution affects mountain views and the recreational experience.
+Sharing your opinion on whether the visibility on the day of your hike was "acceptable" or "unacceptable" will provide resource managers with information on the value of clear views to the hiking public.
 Be sure to ask for your View Guide the next time you visit one of these four huts.